purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-tabs.md

 The following tab layouts are common and fit most Teams use cases.

-### Single canvas
+### Canvas

-This is a single large area where work gets done.
-OneNote and Wiki follow this pattern.
-If your app that doesn’t separate content into smaller components this would be a good fit.
+A large area where work gets done.
+Makes sense if your app doesn’t separate content into smaller components (for example, Microsoft OneNote and the Teams Wiki tab).

 !!List or table with common design components (including Figma links)!!

 ### List

-Lists are great for sorting and filtering large quantities of data and are great at keeping the most important things at the top.
-It is helpful to use sortable columns.
-Actions can be added to each list item under the ellipsis menu.
+Displays data you can sort and filter while keeping the most important items on top.
+You can add actions to each list item with the ellipsis menu.

 !!List or table with common design components (including Figma links)!!

 ### Column

-Columns are great for workflows that move an item from one column to another to indicate a new status.
-Consider supporting drag and drop for those scenarios.
-We recommend using dialogs or inline expansion for detail views.
+Typically for workflows where you drag and drop items to different columns (for example, a task board).
+For detailed item views, use task modules (i.e., modals) or inline expansion.

 !!List or table with common design components (including Figma links)!!

 ### Grid

-Grids are useful for showing elements which are highly visual.
-It helps to include a filter or search control at the top.
+Useful for showing highly visual, categorized content.
+It helps to include a filter or search option at the top.

 !!List or table with common design components (including Figma links)!!

-## Setup experiences
+## Setup and authentication

+If your tab includes an onboarding workflow, your design may need to account for a sign-in page and welcome screen.
+Users also must complete a configuration dialog when installing a tab in a channel or chat.

 For tab onboarding and auth workflows (channel tab).